mmamontx/ja2-stracciatella-mp/README.md

 - Starting screen is the strategic map (lobby) instead of the laptop.
 - The intro videos at the beginning of the game are disabled.
 - Helicopter drop-off animation is disabled (see the FIXME in Merc_Entering.cc) - it accelerates debugging, and it's overall questionable whether for multiplayer it makes sense to keep it enabled.
+- The additional table on the strategic map (re-consider later).

 For debugging purposes: